xorbit/node-aes-gcm/README.md

 * `aad` is a `Buffer` object containing the additional authenticated data that was used when encryption was done and that is hashed into the authentication tag.
 * `auth_tag` is a 16-byte `Buffer` object containing the authentication tag that verifies the correctness and authenticity of both the encrypted data end the additional authenticated data.

 All parameters are required.
-If a parameter is not used (which may be the case often for aad), an empty buffer should be specified (for example: `new Buffer([])`).
+If a parameter is not used (which may often be the case for `aad`), an empty buffer should be specified (for example: `new Buffer([])`).

-The `decrypt` function returns an object containing the following keys:
+The `decrypt` function returns an object containing the following items:

 ``` javascript
 {